yhs666/mc-docs.zh-cn/includes/cache-deploy-parameters.md

       ],
       "defaultValue": 0,
       "metadata": {
-        "description": "The size of the new Azure Redis Cache instance. " }
+        "description": "The size of the new Azure Cache for Redis instance. " }
     }